kentcdodds/old-kentcdodds.com/content/blog/write-tests/index.md

   _Guillermo Rauch tweeted this a while back.
 Let's take a quick dive into what it means._
 keywords:
-  - Testing
+  - testing
   - Integration
   - Code
-  - Software Development
+  - web development
   - Unit Testing
 banner: ./images/banner.jpg
 bannerCredit: